 The classic crochet granny square motif has been reinvented again and again.
-Using different variations of the square itself, playing with different color combinations, and arranging squares in different ways, you can create an endless array of different granny square crochet blankets.
+Using different variations of the square itself, playing with different color combinations, and arranging squares in different ways, you can create an endless array of different granny squares for many different projects.

 10 Crochet Granny Square Patterns

 There is a great range in terms of difficulty, and there are a few really unique crochet square patterns in the book.
 One popular choice is the Quartet, which is used to make the blanket that is featured on the cover of this crochet book.
 This granny square has four smaller openwork squares connected together with an edging to make a larger square.

 The easiest way to alter any crochet pattern for a different look is to change the color combination of the pattern.
 This crochet book is all about doing that, finding different ways to put colors together to create an entirely new design.
 For each of these ten crochet square patterns, we get a chance to see what the pattern looks like in four different color combinations (the original square and three variations; the variations are then made into blankets).
 For example, with The Quartet crochet square pattern, we see the following color combinations:

 - Light and dark green.
 Two light green and two dark green crochet squares inside of a border that's dark green on the inside and light green on the outside.
 The result is nature-inspired and subtle.